mayadata-io/oep-e2e/testplan/docs/director/installation/tc-install-gpd-lpv.md

     <th> Description </th>
   </tr>
   <tr>
-    <td> TCID-iudi04 </td>
+    <td> TCID-iudi03 </td>
-    <td> TC-Install-GCP-Cstor </td>
+    <td> TC-Install-GPD-Lpv </td>
     <td> Install of DOP </td>
-    <td> Install DOP using helm on GCP and sc as cstor </td>
+    <td> Install DOP using helm with GPD underneath and sc as local-pv </td>
   </tr>
 </table>

 ### Prerequisites

-- Bring up 4 Vms in GCP 1 master 3 node.
+- Bring up 4 Vms 1 master 3 node.
-- SSD disks should be attached to each of the nodes.
 - Use any tool such as kops to spin up k8s cluster.
 It is suggested to have k8s version >= 1.12.0
 - All the nodes of the cluster should be in healthy state.
 - helm 3 should be installed on the k8s cluster.

 ### Details
-- In this test case we will install DOP on the k8s cluster using storage class as cstor.
-For storage pool creation we will use ssd disks.
+- In this test case we will install DOP on the k8s cluster using storage class as openebs-hostpath.

 ### Steps Performed in the test

 - Install OpenEBS latest version from OpenEBS doc.
 Use helm or operator method for it.

-- Create cstor storage pool using ssd disks and use this pool in cstor storage class.
-Follow the openebs doc to create storage pool and storage class.

 - Clone the director-charts-internal repo.